 A Pre-tax 401(k) contribution is deducted before federal withholding taxes are calculated.
 They are still subject to FICA and Medicare taxes, but reduce your current taxable income.

 This means that on a paycheck of \$1,000 with a 10% deferral, you are taxed on \$900.
 Over the course of a year, this can result in a large tax savings if you are in a higher tax bracket.
 When you take those funds out later in life, the money you distribute is taxed as standard income.

 A Roth 401(k) plan is an after-tax contribution.
 Using the same example above of a paycheck of \$1,000, your withholding taxes are calculated on \$1,000.
 When you access those funds at retirement, both the contributions and the earnings thereon are distributed completely tax-free, assuming certain criteria are met.
 You must be at least age 59 1⁄2, and it must be at least five years from your first Roth 401(k) contribution in order to distribute tax-free.
 If you distribute the funds prior to the criteria being met, the income on those funds is taxable and subject to the 10% excise tax on premature distributions.
-Unlike Roth IRAs, Roth 401(k) accounts are subject to the minimum distribution requirements.
-They must be rolled out of the plan and over to a Roth IRA by the time you reach age 72, or terminate employment, whichever is later, so the minimum distribution rules do not apply.
-For owners or certain members of their family, the account must be rolled out prior to reaching age 72, even if you continue to work.
+Unlike traditional Pre-tax contributions, Roth 401(k) accounts are not subject to the minimum distribution requirements.

-Which Plan is right for you?
+Which plan is right for you?